 The Market Operator shall procure that, where the Participant is a Standard Participant, the Participant’s Undefined Exposure in respect of its Assetless Units will be calculated according to the procedures set out in section G.14.12.

+The following provisions of section G.14.11 and G.14.12 do not apply to any Assetless Unit, which is registered as part of an Autoproducer Site.

 Calculations in respect of Billing Period Payments

 The Billing Period Cashflow (CUBpgω) for Participant p in respect of its Assetless Units for each Sample Undefined Exposure Period ω in the Historical Assessment Period to be applied for the Undefined Exposure Period g shall be calculated by the Market Operator as follows: